weiji14/cog3pio/docs/quickstart.md

 ## PyCapsule (DLPack)

-Read GeoTIFF file from a HTTP url into an object that conforms to the [Python Specification for DLPack](https://dmlc.github.io/dlpack/latest/python_spec.html), whereby the `__dlpack__()` method returns a [PyCapsule](https://docs.python.org/3/c-api/capsule.html#c.PyCapsule) object containing
+Read a GeoTIFF file from a HTTP url via the [CogReader](/api.html#dlpack) class into an object that conforms to the
+[Python Specification for DLPack](https://dmlc.github.io/dlpack/latest/python_spec.html), whereby the `__dlpack__()` method returns a [PyCapsule](https://docs.python.org/3/c-api/capsule.html#c.PyCapsule) object containing